who we are

 Prior to leaving to start her own press, Torie worked a combined total of more than four years at two literary journals as a managing editor/technical and content editor and as an editorial assistant.
 Currently, she works as a freelance copy editor for a small press and for authors who need her skills.

-Torie enjoys standing on the edge of the ocean and battling large waves, reading poetry and singing to her dog who surprisingly crosses her paws and listens intently to the poetry and howls profusely at her singing.
+Torie enjoys battling large waves on the edge of the ocean, reading poetry and singing to her dog who surprisingly crosses her paws and listens intently to the poetry and howls profusely at her singing.
 At home, she is known as the queen of puns by her children who oddly enough have always enjoyed her wry and off-key sense of humor.

 Cathy Smith Bowers, North Carolina Poet Laureate 2010—2012, was born and grew up in Lancaster, S.C.
 She was educated at USC-L, Winthrop University, Oxford, and the Haden Institute.